GauthamYerroju/gauthamyerroju.github.io/_posts/2025-10-16-home-server-part-1.md

 # Home Server 2025

-I want to start with my goals for this home server.
+As I was interested in a platform for experimentation, I decided to try Proxmox as the OS on bare metal.
+It's a hypervisor, so I can bring up and tear down VMs without worrying about the stability of the server.
+With that out of the way, let's start with my goals for this home server.

 ## Design Goals